October Health – 2025 Report

 How mental health affects the Female demographic differently

-- Work-Life Balance Pressures: Societal expectations often place a disproportionate burden on women for caregiving and household responsibilities alongside work.
+• Work-Life Balance Pressure: Societal expectations often place more caregiving and domestic responsibilities on women.

 Data from October Health